queenofdowntime/square-one/tutorials/hello-world-1.md

 	Our `hello` program is brand new, so we have to tell the computer that the program lives in the directory which we are currently in: `.`.
-	We will learn how to make the computer learn where our program is later.
+	(For bonus points you can google how to make the computer know where our program is by using the `$PATH` variable.)

-	So for us, we need to run: `./hello`
+	So for now, we need to run: `./hello`

 	This should fail with something like `permission denied`.